A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Geodesic convexity

 \begin{theorem} If $(P_t)$ is an $\EVI_K$ gradient flow of $\Ent$ and $\Ent$ has regular sublevel sets, then $(D(\Ent),\W)$ is a geodesic space and $\Ent$ is strongly geodesically $K$-convex. \end{theorem} \begin{proof} By Theorem \ref{D(Ent)_geodesic}, the space $(D(\Ent),\W)$ is geodesic, and by \cite[Proposition 2.23]{AGS14b} the entropy is $K$-convex along all geodesics in $(D(\Ent),\W)$. \end{proof}

-Let us summarize the results of the last two sections. \begin{theorem} Assume that $\tau$ is finite, $L^1(\M,\tau)$ is separable and $\theta$ is the logarithmic mean.
+Let us summarize the results of this section. \begin{theorem} Assume that $\tau$ is a state, $L^1(\M,\tau)$ is separable and $\theta$ is the logarithmic mean.
 For $K\in\IR$ consider the following properties. \begin{itemize} \item[(i)]The semigroup $(P_t)$ satisfies the gradient estimate $\GE(K,\infty)$. \item[(ii)]The semigroup $(P_t)$ is an $\EVI_K$ gradient flow of $\Ent$, the sublevel sets of $\Ent$ are regular and $\W$ is non-degenerate. \item[(iii)]The pseudo metric $\W$ is non-degenerate, $(D(\Ent),\W)$ is geodesic and $\Ent$ is strongly geodesically $K$-convex. \end{itemize} Then (i)$\implies$(ii)$\implies$(iii). \end{theorem}

 \begin{remark} The properties (i), (ii) and (iii) can all be understood as lower Ricci curvature bounds for the geometry determined by $\E$.
 This approach has been studied intensively for metric measure spaces (see e.q. \cite{AGS14b,LV09,Stu06a,Stu06b}) and, more recently, also for graphs (see e.g. \cite{EM12,EHMT17}).
 We hope that the present framework allows to address the highly interesting question of introducing a concept of Ricci curvature (bounds) in noncommutative geometry.
 First steps in this direction was already taken by Hornshaw \cite{Hor18}. \end{remark}